 On May 8, 2012, we entered into a third amendment (the "Third Amendment") to the 2011 Credit Agreement.
 Under the terms of the Third Amendment, the definitions of certain terms of the 2011 Credit Agreement were modified and the acquisition of CEI was approved.
-We expect to use the net proceeds from the sale of 20.0 million shares of our common stock, together with the borrowings under our credit facility, to fund the purchase of the CEI and to pay related fees and expenses.
+We used the net proceeds from the sale of 20.0 million shares of our common stock, together with a \$40.0 million borrowing under the Amended Revolver, to fund the purchase of the CEI and to pay related fees and expenses.
+As of September 30, 2012, we have repaid the \$40.0 million borrowing under our credit facility.